SECURITIES AND EXCHANGE COMMISSION

 |||You can also call your brokerage firm and they will help you get your vote in.|

-Regulations only allow your brokerage firm to vote your shares for you on routine matters incidentally, none of the matters to be voted upon at this meeting are routine.
+Regulations only allow your brokerage firm to vote your shares for you on routine matters incidentally, none of the matters to be voted upon at this annual meeting are routine.
 Thus, your broker may not vote any of your shares for you.
-As a result, the cost to the company to round up the votes by calling and asking shareholders to vote their shares to ensure a quorum could be a major expense.
+As a result, the cost to our company to round up the votes by calling and asking shareholders to vote their shares to ensure a quorum is typically a major expense.
 And that takes away dollars that could otherwise be paid in distributions to shareholders.

 Before I begin I need to read a statement about forward-looking statements.

 This conference call may include statements that may constitute forward-looking statements within the meaning of Securities Act of 1933 and of the Securities Exchange Act of 1934 including statements with regard to the future performance of the company.
 These forward-looking statements inherently involve certain risks and uncertainties, even though they are based on our current plans.
 We believe those plans to be reasonable.
 There are many factors that may cause our actual results to be materially different from any future results that are expressed or implied by these forward-looking statements including those factors listed under the caption Risk Factors in all of our Form 10-Q and Form 10-K filings and other reports we file with the SEC which can be found on our web site at www.gladstoneinvestment.com and the SECs web site at www.sec.gov.
 The company undertakes no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.